Web7Foundation/Specifications/methods/did-web7-1-0-1.md

 To delete or deactivate a "Web7", it suffices to remove all public keys from its associated DID Document.
 In this case, there is no public key that can be used to authenticate the "Web7" Controller.

-More importantly, deletion of a "Web7" DID Document means that the associated "Web7" Identifier cannot be reactivated again.
+More importantly, deletion of a "Web7" DID Document means that the associated "Web7" Decentralized Identifier cannot be reactivated again.

 ## 5. Implementation Guidance